Skip to main content

 Rate Limit Headers

-Every API response includes rate limit information in the headers:
+Every API response includes rate limit information in the headers: Example headers:

 Handling Rate Limits